angomezu/geometric-deep-learning-plant-organ-segmentation/README.md

 ### Annotation Protocol

-A rule-based annotation protocol was developed using **CloudCompare** to ensure:
+To construct reliable ground-truth labels for supervised learning, a structured, rule-based annotation protocol was developed using CloudCompare.
+The protocol was designed to ensure:

-- Complete point-wise labeling
+- Complete point-wise labeling of all visible structures
-- Priority on accurate stem delineation
+- Priority on accurate stem delineation as the primary structural axis
-- Consistent handling of overlapping organs
+- Consistent handling of overlapping organs and geometric ambiguity

-A total of **30 fully annotated point clouds** were used for supervised learning.
+A total of 30 fully annotated 3D LiDAR point clouds were generated and used for supervised training and evaluation.

 ---